Company History

 After having performed to a sell-out audience at the prestigious Resolution! season at The Place, London and wowing the audience at The Open Space, the company is now touring its work to a larger field having completed a successful tour of North and South Wales venues in Spring 2007.
 2008 saw the company launching itself as an arts business expanding the company both in terms of dancers and board members.
 We executed a considerable education and community programme via the dance faktry, reaching many people by way of projects and performances.

-The work created by Ffin is inventive and entertaining and appeals to all ages and tastes.
+The work created by FFIN DANCE is inventive and entertaining and appeals to all ages and tastes.

 Trained in Performing Arts and Physical Education, Sue has vast experience of working in schools, colleges and in the professional theatre.
-Over the last 25 years, she has created many pieces of work and is currently a freelance choreographer and advisor in contemporary technique, physical theatre and choreography.
+Over the last 30 years, she has created many pieces of work and is currently a freelance choreographer and advisor in contemporary technique and choreography.

 Since founding FFIN DANCE in 2003, Sue has been able to further her love of choreography and share it with a wider audience.